-A rare, well documented collaboration work (gassaku) by three of the most important Japanese artists of the late 19th century.
-The ceramic lidded jar was made by Kyōto potter Kiyomizu Rokubei III (1820-1883) of grey stoneware and was then loosely glazed with a white slip on which Tomioka Tessai (1837-1924) painted chrysanthemum flowers in iron brown.
-Finallly, Ōtagaki Rengetsu (1791-1875) inscribed the lid with one of her poems:
+The only known, fully documented collaboration work (gassaku) by Kyōto potter Kiyomizu Rokubei III (1820-1883), Ōtagaki Rengetsu (1791-1875) and Tomioka Tessai (1837-1924).
+The lidded water jar was made by Rokubei of grey stoneware and was then loosely glazed with a white slip on which Tessai painted chrysanthemum flowers in iron brown and Rengetsu inscribed her poem on the lid:

 たなぞこを